 - Assignment Delete

-Enable Request - allows for requesting resources via the Requests button
+Enable Request - allows for requesting resources via the Requests button on the Assignments page.

-Comments on Project Saves - Allows the user to enter comments whenever a change to a project is saved.
+Comment on Project Saves - Allows the user to enter comments whenever a change to a project is saved.

 Time Tracking Settings

-The Time-Tracking section in Server Settings is as follows: Explanations are after the image:
+The Time-Tracking section in Server Settings is as follows:

 Time Tracking In - Enables time tracking to be done in hours, FTEs, or both.